-There are several possible reasons for cats to attack a human, a cat or another animal.
-They include -
+There are several possible reasons for cats to attack a human, a cat, or another animal.
+They include the following:

 - Pain or anxiety from being touched

 Let’s take an in-depth look at the motivation of felines to bite, scratch or otherwise attack - and what you need to do in order to stop the attacks.

 Before we analyze the motivations behind feline aggression, let’s see who is likely to be on the receiving end.

 Cat attacks are usually against a human or another pet

 When a cat bites or scratches a person, it’s important to differentiate between an attack against the cat’s owner, a family member or a complete stranger.